Private Puppy Training

 Program requirements:

-Puppy Personal Care is available for puppies starting at 7 weeks old.
-Puppies must have their first round of puppy vaccinations a minimum of 7 days prior to their first travel session to the vet and groomer.
+Puppy Board and Train is available for puppies starting at 8 weeks old.
+Puppies must have their first round of puppy vaccinations a minimum of 7 days prior to their arrival.
+For training concepts to transfer to your home it’s important that your home be available for transfer training sessions.

 Board and Train guests must submit proof of vaccinations before arrival.
 Rabies, Distemper, Parvovirus, and Hepatitis vaccines are required.
 Titer testing will be accepted.
 Flea and Tick medicine type and last application date is required.